-Chronic kidney disease and acute renal failure cause the kidneys to lose their ability to filter and remove waste and extra fluid from the body.
+Chronic kidney disease and acute kidney injury (also known as acute renal failure) cause the kidneys to lose their ability to filter and remove waste and extra fluid from the body.
 Hemodialysis is a process that uses a man-made membrane (dialyzer) to:

 For hemodialysis, you are connected to a filter (dialyzer) by tubes attached to your blood vessels.
 Your blood is slowly pumped from your body into the dialyzer, where waste products and extra fluid are removed.
 The filtered blood is then pumped back into your body.